artsmc/hackathon-cerebras/cline-docs/systemArchitecture.md

 ## High-Level Overview
 PolicyGlass is a Next.js web application that provides AI-powered policy document analysis.
 The system consists of:

-- **Frontend**: Next.js 15 application with App Router architecture, TypeScript, and Tailwind CSS for styling
+- **Frontend**: Next.js 15 application with App Router architecture, TypeScript, and Sass for styling
-- **Backend**: Server-side processing with Prisma ORM for database operations
+- **Backend**: Server-side processing with Prisma ORM for database operations and API routes
 - **Database**: SQLite database (configured via DATABASE_URL environment variable)
-- **Authentication**: Built-in user authentication system with session management
+- **Authentication**: Comprehensive user authentication system with session management, RBAC, and security features
-- **Data Models**: User management, password security, configuration, session tracking, and audit logging
+- **Data Models**: User management, password security, configuration, session tracking, audit logging, and password reset functionality

 The application follows a client-server architecture where policy documents are processed server-side for security and performance reasons.
 Users interact through a responsive web interface that provides real-time analysis results with visual flagging of potential issues.